|Mayor and City Council|

 The Ripon Consolidated Fire District is not part of the City Government, but the two entities work in partnership on selected issues.
 The boundaries of the Fire District are larger than the City limits.

 The City of Ripon provides water, sewer, and garbage services.
-The City also provides the annual free yard waste clean up from October through January, and hosts City-wide yard sales, and City-wide clean-up (left-overs from the yard sales).
+The City also provides the annual free yard waste clean up from October through January, and hosts City-wide yard sales, and City-wide clean-up.
 In partnership with the Ripon Unified School District, a recycling program is also available.

 Outside Service Companies